Get out your hiking boots and explore the over 1,600 acres of open space on the Palos Verdes Peninsula.

 Visitors will enjoy the trails at the White Point Preserve located across from Royal Palms Beach in San Pedro.
 Walk from the George F. Canyon Nature Center to the historic military gun emplacements above to view spectacular ocean vistas.

 The Nature Center is open on weekends from 10 a.m. to 4 p.m. and features exhibits about Palos Verdes Peninsula plants and wildlife.
-On the first Saturday of the month, there are guided bird walks, as well as a full moon night hike on Friday or Saturdays on or near a full moon.
+On the first Saturday of the month, there are bird walks and a full moon night hike on Friday or Saturdays on or near a full moon.

 Palos Verdes Nature Reserve